rioastamal-examples/golang-app-runner-demo/README.md

 > AWS App Runner is a fully managed service that makes it easy for developers to quickly deploy containerized web applications and APIs, at scale and with no prior infrastructure experience required. (aws.amazon.com)

+The web application is a simple browser based 2FA token generator inspired by [Gembok Authenticator](https://github.com/rioastamal/gembok).
+To protect the app it uses HTTP Basic Authentication.
+To save the token configuration it uses Amazon DynamoDB.

 ## Requirements

 This project has been tested using following softwares version, but it should works with other version too.